Breast Lift (Mastopexy)

 - Recommendations from friends, family members or trusted physicians such as your general practitioner or gynecologist.

-- The communication level you develop with the surgeon.
+- The communication and comfort level you develop with the surgeon.

 - The cost, that is affordable to you.

 Keep all these in mind when selecting a plastic surgeon.
 It is very helpful to rate the different surgeons you consult with on a scale of 1-10 for each of the items listed above, and then make a decision based on the surgeon with the highest score.

 Remember that your initial consultation doesn’t mean that you have to choose the surgeon.
 You can continue to look for other surgeons to interview.
 Think of the initial consultation as an interview.
 You are interviewing the surgeon to make sure he or she fits your criteria and they are interviewing you as well.

 At the initial consultation, the plastic surgeon will photograph and measure your breasts to start the creative process of how the surgery could possibly be done.

 Some of the things they will be evaluating include your breast size and shape compared to what type of results you are looking for, how firm your breast tissue is, where your nipples are in space, and what type of skin quality you have.

 During the consultation, your complete medical history will be discussed.
 This includes the following topics:

 - Do you have a family history of breast cancer?